ligioca-zz/testing-liveintent/README.md

-# testing-liveintent

 ## Overall informartion

-Automation test project to cover the test case bellow:
+Automation test project to cover the test case:

-### Contact Us button should be present on Free Evaluation page
+*Contact Us button should be present on Free Evaluation page*

 Steps | Expected Result
 --------- | ------